 4. Can self-discipline be developed to combat procrastination?

 Yes, you can get better at self-discipline.
 This means having good habits, managing your time well, and setting goals you can reach.
-Daniel Walter says self-discipline is key to beating procrastination.
+Daniel Walter says self-discipline is key to beating procrastination, especially when you take regular breaks to stay mentally fresh.

 5. How does procrastination affect career and personal goals?

 Procrastination can stop you from moving up in your career and reaching your goals.
-It leads to missing out on chances and causing problems later on.
+It leads to missing out on chances and causing problems later on, particularly when tasks in your subject area require long-term focus.

 6. What role does mindset play in overcoming procrastination?